 While it’s not clear whether gluten allergies affect Black Americans more, it’s important to know what to look for.

-When gluten allergy symptoms go untreated, they can mess with your day-to-day life and your peace.
+When signs of gluten allergy go untreated, they can mess with your day-to-day life and your peace.

 What Is A Gluten Allergy?